 Common Career Mistakes and How to Avoid Them

-Are you trying everything to improve you career with no success?
-Have you ever asked yourself why your colleague or friend is promoted while you’re stuck in the same place?
-The truth is, most of us make a few common errors in our careers that stagnate the pace of growth.
-Read on to learn about the mistakes we make and how to avoid them.
+Are you doing everything possible to grow the status of your career with no success?
+Have you ever wondered why your coworker or friend has been promoted while you’re stuck in the same position?
+The truth is, most of us commit common blunders in our work that slow down development.
+Learn about the mistakes we make and how to avoid them.

 Key Takeaways

-- Look into mentoring, continuing education and Transferable Skill Set Development to stay in the game.
+- Look into mentoring, continuing education, and Transferable Skill Set Enhancement to remain in the game.

 Not Establishing Goals

-Have you got a crystal clear vision of where you want to be in the next one year or two?
-Setting goals that are realistic will hinder your progress.
-Create clear short-term and long-term objectives prioritizing those with the most impact on your career advancement.
-To increase your satisfaction at work make sure that your goals align with your personal preferences.
+Do you possess a precise view of where you’d like to be within the next year or two years?
+If you don’t set realistic goals, it can slow progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on your career advancement.
+In order to increase job satisfaction, ensure that these goals align with your personal preferences.

 Neglecting Networking